Friday, January 26, 2018

 Mark Hamill returns as the now reclusive Jedi Master Luke Skywalker since we last saw him in his brief appearance on The Force Awakens.
 Now that his role has expanded, it's remarkable how Hamill was once a young, inexperienced actor when he first starred as Luke in the original trilogy before he got more camera time.
 He does better in this recent instalment than his younger self.
 But his interpretation of the character is nothing like Obi-Wan and Yoda, the two previous Jedi Masters before him and a contradiction from the earlier characterisation in the original trilogy.
 Speaking of Yoda, the character makes a surprise appearance and is performed again by Frank Oz, only this time through puppetry like the originals.
 I liked how the film pays tribute to Carrie Fisher, who is in her last moments as General Leia Organa.
 The fight sequences and the space battles are incredible, with the integration of CG and practical effects.

 There are fans like myself who like to disagree with the critics' point of view of THE LAST JEDI being the best of the franchise so far.
 There's still hype going on about the recent instalment.
-I recommend all Star Wars fans to see this film, and I rank this as a good movie.
+I recommend all Star Wars fans for this film, and I rank this as a good movie.

 Star rating: (7/10) Good Movie